Calcar

 The calcar, also known as the calcaneum, is the name given to a spur of cartilage arising from inner side of ankle and running along part of outer interfemoral membrane in bats, as well as to a similar spur on the legs of some arthropods.

 The calcar serves to help spread the interfemoral membrane, which is part of the wing membrane between the tail and the hind legs.

 Calcar (femorale) also refers to the dense, vertically oriented bone present in the posteromedial region of the femoral shaft inferior to the lesser trochanter.

 Usage history

 It is unclear who first coined the word "calcar" to apply to bat anatomy; records of its usage date to Joel Asaph Allen in 1893.
 The word calcar is derived from Latin "calx," meaning "heel".
-Other terms or phrases that refer to the same feature include "supplementary calcaneal bones", "styliform bones", "les éperons" (French), "Fusswurzelstachels" (German), "spurs", and "stylets".
+Other terms or phrases that refer to the same feature include "supplementary calcaneal bones", "styliform bones", "les éperons" (French), "Fußwurzelstachels" (German), "spurs", and "stylets".